ytyeung/project_ainu_kamuichika/Manual_updated_Translation/English_Translation/11_Pon_Tanota.md

 I fitted a silver arrow on my small silver bow,
 And shot the arrow towards the spring.

-The spring flowed with silver water, clear and sweet,
+The spring flowed with silver water, pure and sweet,
 The salmon, once wept when they retreated,
-Regained their strength in the clear silver water.
+Regained their strength in the pure silver water.
 They laughed and played, with the splashing sound,
 Climbing upstream.